-This paper is organised as: Section 2 discusses some general privacy preservation techniques by some researchers; Section 3 details the e-learning environment; Section 4 discusses the e-learning digital identities; Section 5 introduces digital identity design and privacy preservation for e-learning system; Section 6 addresses the further research yet to be done and concludes the paper.
+This paper is organised as: Section 2 discusses some general privacy preservation techniques by some researchers; Section 3 details the e-learning environment; Section 4 discusses the e-learning digital identities; Section 5 introduces digital identity design and privacy preservation for e-learning system; Section 6 illustrates the anonymity implementation mechanism.
+Section 7 addresses the further research yet to be done and concludes the paper.

-2. Related work
+2 Related Work